balancer/docs/docs/reference/contracts/apis/managed.md

                        uint256 upperBoundPercentage)
 ```

-Sets a current circuit breajer for one or more `tokens`.
+Sets a current circuit breaker for one or more `tokens`.
 The lower and upper bound percentages correspond to a relative change in the token's spot price.
 An example of this would be that a lower bound of 0.8 means the breaker should prevent trades that result in the value of the token dropping 20% or more relative to the rest of the pool.
 This is a permissioned function that can only be called by an authorized address set by the `owner`.
 Implemented in `ManagedPoolSettings`.

 ## Add/Remove Tokens